nadrane/blog/source/_posts/regex-and-automated-test-fuzzing.md

 ---

-I posted my article [Build Your Own Regex](https://nickdrane.com/build-your-own-regex/) on Reddit the other day, and one of the commenters claimed that the implementation should be trivial to break.
+I posted my article [Build Your Own Regex Engine](https://nickdrane.com/build-your-own-regex/) on Reddit the other day, and one of the commenters claimed that the implementation should be trivial to break.
 Since I had already tested my program against a customized suite of tests, the remark got me thinking about how I could further increase my confidence in the correctness of my program.
 One extremely low cost however effective strategy for identifying faults in software is known as fuzzing.

 ## What is Fuzzing?

 Fuzzing is a automated testing technique where a program is provided a series of invalid or randomly generated inputs.
-If we were testing an HTTP API, we might send randomized combinations of query parameters and ask that our server always returns a 2xx status code.
-Since Javascript comes with a regular expression engine, my fuzzer asserts that given a random input, both engine's return the same output.
+If we were testing an HTTP API, we might send randomized combinations of query parameters and ensure that our server always returns a 2xx status code.
+Since Javascript comes with a regular expression engine, my fuzzer asserts that given the same random input, both engine's return the same output.

 ## Specifying the Grammar